-The mathematics specialists are also responsible for supporting effective K–6 mathematics instruction and student learning.
+The mathematics specialists are responsible for supporting effective K–4 mathematics instruction and student learning.
 Specific roles and responsibilities vary according to the needs of each teacher and their students.
-At the classroom level, specialists teach mathematics to students in one or more grade levels or work with particular groups of students to provide remediation or enrichment support services.
-At the school level, specialists work with K-6 teachers, colleagues in the Grades 5-12 mathematics department, and administrators on the development of curriculum, assessment, and parent outreach.
-For teachers, specialists work with them in a professional development capacity to help strengthen their understanding of mathematics content or help them develop more effective instruction or assessment.
-At the department level, specialists work with colleagues to streamline and improve the overall K-6 mathematics curriculum and assessment process.
+At the classroom level, specialists teach mathematics to students in each grade level and work with particular groups of students to provide remediation or enrichment support services.
+At the school level, specialists work with K-4 teachers, learning specialists and administrators on the development of curriculum, assessment and parent outreach.
+Specialists work with teachers in a professional development capacity to help strengthen their understanding of mathematics content or to help them develop more effective instruction or assessments.
+At the department level, specialists work with colleagues to streamline and improve the overall K-4 mathematics curriculum and assessment process.

-Additionally, the Guidance team, including the division head, psychologist, learning and math specialists, director of diversity and inclusion, and nurse meet regularly to discuss any child or family in need of intervention and support.
-Classroom teachers may also be included and a classroom observation and portfolio of the student’s work aid in the decision-making process.
+Additionally, the Guidance team, including the division head, assistant division head, psychologist, learning and math specialists meets weekly to discuss any student in need of intervention and support.
+Classroom teachers may also be included, and a classroom observation and portfolio of the student’s work aid in the decision-making process.

 Middle School & Upper School

-Academic Workshop is offered for small group support to those students with a language waiver and led by a learning specialist and math teacher; it is available to students in Grades 5 and 6 who need scaffolding with organizational skills, reading and writing.
-In Grades 7-12, Skills class and/or drop-in sessions are offered by the Upper School learning specialist for students who need additional help with executive functioning, i.e. planning, organization, time management, self-monitoring, and advocacy.
+Academic Workshop is offered for small group support to those students with a language waiver and led by a learning specialist and math teacher; it is available to students in Grades 5-7 who need scaffolding with math, organizational skills, reading and writing.
+In Grades 8-12, small skills classes and/or drop-in sessions are offered by the Upper School learning specialist for students who need additional help with executive functioning, i.e. planning, organization, time management, study skills, self-monitoring, and advocacy.
 Middle School and Upper School learning specialists work closely with teachers, administrators and psychologists to utilize a team-based approach to supporting students.

-Students in Grades 7-12 may utilize the support services of the Academic Center, which provides more subject-specific help or enrichment as well as peer tutoring.
+All students in Grades 7-12 may also utilize the support services of the Academic Center, which provides more subject-specific help or enrichment as well as peer tutoring.